MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-hyperlinks-in-tables.md

 ## Format a URL as a hyperlink in Power BI Desktop

-You can format URLs as hyperlinks in Power BI Desktop, but not in the Power BI service.
-You can also format hyperlinks in Excel Power Pivot before you import the workbook into Power BI.
-Both methods are described below.
+You can format a field with URLs as hyperlinks in Power BI Desktop, but not in the Power BI service.
+You can also [format hyperlinks in Excel Power Pivot](#create-a-table-or-matrix-hyperlink-in-excel-power-pivot) before you import the workbook into Power BI.

-1. If a field with a hyperlink doesn't already exist in your dataset, use Power BI Desktop to add it as a [custom column](desktop-common-query-tasks.md).
+1. In Power BI Desktop, if a field with a hyperlink doesn't already exist in your dataset, add it as a [custom column](desktop-common-query-tasks.md).

     > [!NOTE]
     > You can't create a column in DirectQuery mode.
 But if your data already contains URLs, you can turn them into hyperlinks.